hadisamadzad/bloggy-clean-architecture/README.md

-# 🧹 Bloggy - Headless Blog Backend (Clean Architecture)
+# 🧹 Bloggy - Headless Blog API (Clean Architecture)

 Bloggy is a modern headless blog API designed using Clean Architecture principles.
 It provides a structured backend for managing articles, tags, and subscriptions, making it easy to integrate with any frontend.